 Claiming the correct amount of depreciation.

 You should claim the correct amount of depreciation each tax year.
 If you did not claim depreciation that you were entitled to deduct, you must still reduce your basis in the property by the amount of depreciation that you should have deducted.
-If you did not deduct the correct amount of depreciation for property in any year, you may be able to make a correction for that year by filing Form 1040X.
-Amended U.S. Individual Income Tax Return.
+If you did not deduct the correct amount of depreciation for property in any year, you may be able to make a correction for that year by filing Form 1040X, Amended U.S. Individual Income Tax Return.
 If you are not allowed to make the correction on an amended return, you can change your accounting method to claim the correct amount of depreciation.
 See Changing your accounting method, later.

 Amended return.
-If you did not deduct the correct amount of depreciation, you can file an amended return to make any of the following three corrections.
+If you deducted an incorrect amount of depreciation, you can file an amended return to correct the following.

-- 1) To correct a mathematical error made in any year. - 2) To correct a posting error made in any year. - To correct the amount of depreciation for property for which you have not adopted a method of accounting for depreciation.
+1) A mathematical error made in any year.

+- 2) A posting error made in any year. - The amount of depreciation for property for which you have not adopted a method of accounting for depreciation.

-If an amended return is allowed, you must file it by the later of the following.
+If an amended return is allowed, you must file it by the later of the following:

-- 3 years from the date you filed your original return for the year in which you did not deduct the correct amount. - 2 years from the time you paid your tax for that year.
+- 3 years from the date you filed your original return for the year in which you did not deduct the correct amount. or - 2) 2 years from the time you paid your tax for that year.